The Quantum Branching Universe

 Pattern Identifiers

-A map of every physically possible timeline is useless without a way to point at parts of it.
-“The timelines where I exist,” “the timelines where the coin landed heads,” “the timelines descending from my birth” — every interesting claim about the QBU quantifies over some subset of its paths, and the subset had better be well defined.
+A map of represented histories is useless without a way to point at parts of it.
+“The histories where I exist,” “the histories where the coin landed heads,” “the histories descending from my birth” — every interesting claim about the QBU selects some subset of its paths, and the selection rule had better be explicit.

 The pointing device is the Pattern Identifier (PI): a precise, reproducible pattern or state used to identify and select subsets of timelines within the QBU.
 A genotype is a PI.
 A neural connectome is a PI.
 A specific quantum state is a PI.
 So, more loosely, is a name — and the difference between those examples is the crux of this chapter, but first the operations, which are common to all of them.